SC378 - Introduction to Ultrafast Optics

 Any scientist or engineer interested in the science and technology of the shortest events ever created, especially those new to it.

 Rick Trebino is the Georgia Research Alliance-Eminent Scholar Chair of Ultrafast Optical Physics at the School of Physics at the Georgia Institute of Technology.
 His research focuses on the use and measurement of ultrashort laser pulses.
-He is best known for his invention and development of Frequency-Resolved Optical Gating (FROG), the first general method for measuring the intensity and phase evolution of an ultrashort laser pulse, and which is rapidly becoming the standard technique for measuring such pulses.
-He has also invented techniques for measuring the complete intensity and phase of ultraweak ultrashort pulses, ultracomplex pulses, ultrafast polarization variation, and the complete spatio-temporal measurement of ultrashort pulses.
+He is best known for his invention and development of Frequency-Resolved Optical Gating (FROG), the first general method for measuring the intensity and phase evolution of an ultrashort laser pulse, and which is the standard technique for measuring such pulses.
+He has also invented techniques for measuring the complete intensity and phase of ultraweak ultrashort pulses, ultracomplex pulses, ultrafast polarization variation, and ultrashort pulses in space and time.
 He has also developed pulse compressors and a general theory of spatio-temporal distortions of ultrashort pulses.
 He has won numberous awards and is a Fellow of OSA, SPIE, APS, and AAAS.